Orion98MC/Trout/README.md

 			<Hint-string> is optional and is used to output a human readable explanation of the rule
 				when dump() is used to dump the rules

+Note that the order of rules declaration is important because Trout will try to match them in their declaration order.

 Example:

 			$trout->get('/?', function () { require_once "main.php"; }, "The site's main page");